Octoven-Press/book-glory-of-the-kings-of-ethiopia/Editions/Text-only/202x Kebra Nagast/202x Kebra Nagast.md

 81. How Akamḥêl, the son of Samson, slew Ṭebrêlês, the son of the King of the Philistines
 82. Abraham’s journey into Egypt
 83. The King of the Ishmaelites
-84. How Bayna-Leḥkem (David II) returned to Ethiopia
+84. How Menyelek returned to Ethiopia
 85. How Queen Mâkĕdâ rejoiced at his coming
 86. How Queen Mâkĕdâ made her son King of Ethiopia
 87. How the Ethiopian Nobles swore fidelity to him
-88. Bayna-Leḥkem describes to his Mother his anointing as King
+88. Menyelek describes to his Mother his anointing as King
 89. Queen Mâkĕdâ’s Address to the Israelites in Ethiopia
 90. How Azariah praised the Queen and her Royal City
 91. Regulations about Meats, clean and unclean
-92. How the Kingdom of Bayna-Leḥkem (David II) was established in Ethiopia
+92. How the Kingdom of Menyelek was established in Ethiopia
-93. How the Men of Rômê (Byzantium) destroyed the Faith
+93. How the Men of Byzantium destroyed the Faith
-94. The First War of Bayna-Leḥkem (David II)
+94. The First War of Menyelek
-95. How the Authority of Bayna-Leḥkem was universally accepted
+95. How the Authority of Menyelek was universally accepted
 96. The Prophecies concerning Christ
 97. The Murmuring of the Israelites against Moses and Aaron
 98. The Rod of Moses and the Rod of Aaron